 Let’s talk numbers.
 On a regular PC, average latency doesn’t exceed 30 milliseconds (ms), which is imperceptible to the naked eye.
 It only starts to become a problem when it takes between 80 - 100ms for your images to display properly.

 You know how you can play your games across any device with Shadow?
 Well - as magical as that is - the process of doing that (in which we transform images from your Shadow computer into the video that you stream on your devices) actually adds about 10ms of additional latency.
-Optimizing this is right at the top of our list of priorities - stay posted for updates.
+Optimising this is right at the top of our list of priorities - stay posted for updates.

 Finally, your device itself needs to register Shadow’s signal, which increases latency.
 Fortunately, this is only by a couple of milliseconds on devices that are less than three years old - though it ranges between five - 10ms for those that are older.

 "Outside of your home network, it’s also the device on which you’re running Shadow that has an impact on latency.
 The older a machine is, the less likely it’ll be able to quickly decode Shadow’s video stream.
-To fix that, we’re currently working on optimizing older tech (as well as Shadow’s encoding phase), to offer a better overall experience on every device.”
+To fix that, we’re currently working on optimising older tech (as well as Shadow’s encoding phase), to offer a better overall experience on every device.”

 From compiling your thoughts to running experiments, our developers have been very busy identifying and eliminating the latency issues you may experience through Shadow.
-It’s one of our main missions, and we’re constantly optimizing our hardware, tweaking our service and creating innovative solutions to beat the lag beast.
+It’s one of our main missions, and we’re constantly optimising our hardware, tweaking our service and creating innovative solutions to beat the lag beast.

 One of the main innovations we’re focusing on is a "smoothing" technology.
 This will anticipate possible packet losses (where data fails to reach its destination) to ensure that your cloud gaming sessions are smooth, regardless of the quality of your connection.
+Watch this space!

 We’re working hard to make sure that Shadow is the best that it can be.
 To learn more about what we’ve been up to, see our recent Copperfield update, and make sure to keep checking back for further news on our developments.
 We look forward to hearing your thoughts over on Discord!